ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/implement-lambda.md

 By following these steps, you have built a complete solution that:
 1. Processes IoT data in real-time using AWS Lambda.
 2. Sends alerts via email when specific conditions are met.
-3. Utilizes best practices for configuration management through the use of environment variables.
+3. Utilizes best practices for configuration management using environment variables.

 This setup can be further expanded and customized to fit various IoT applications, providing a robust foundation for building event-driven architectures with AWS services.